Ready to shape the future of graduate careers?

 • Describe a time when you had to make a quick decision.

-• How would you help your team to meet a deadline if some team members were falling behind?
+• How would you help your team to meet a deadline if team members were falling behind?

 • When do you ask for help when making decisions?